 The University of Nebraska - Lincoln (UNL) Stormwater Management Plan (SWMP) is periodically reviewed by the UNL Environmental Health and Safety Department (EHS).
-The amendments to the SWMP are changes to the remedy of the original SWMP approved through public comment and NDEE review on June 29th, 2018.
-The changes herein were considered minor/not significant as they, maintain accuracy to current actions, improve clarity, remove redundancy, release unnecessarily restrictive content, and do not change any measurable goals contained within the originally identified SWMP.
-EHS communicates changes and seeks approval with NDEE before an updated SWMP is released.
+Changes made to the original SWMP, as described below, were considered minor/not significant because they improve clarity, remove redundancy, release unnecessarily restrictive content, and did not change any measurable goals contained within the originally identified SWMP.
+EHS communicated changes and sought approval from NDEE before an updated SWMP was released.
 Letters from NDEE approving the amendments are attached to this appendix.
-No public comment periods are deemed necessary for minor/ non-significant changes that amend the original SWMP.
-The following list outlines the notable minor/non-significant amendments in this respect: